Try now, Just pay $9.95

 The sales strategy that they are using is not at all new.
 In fact, it has been used for several decades.
 They capture your interests with an ultra-low carefully worded price and then reveal the true cost once you have committed and answered a long list of questions – the ole “bait and switch”.
 Unfortunately, the stop snoring industry has its fair share of manufacturers who use this tactic.
 There are at least two other similar companies who use such tactics.

 Does the Puresleep really work?

-I wrote a review a while back on the Puresleep and in general the mouthpiece gets the job done as advertised.
+I wrote a review a while back on the Puresleep and in general, the mouthpiece gets the job done as advertised.
 However, there are literally several dozen other mouthpieces that are available, some which perform better.
 I put together a comparison table which lists several different devices and allows you to compare the price of several different snoring mouthguards among other dimensions.
-You can also look over a few mouthpieces that I have personally tried and recommend here.Share This Post:
+You can also look at a few mouthpieces that I have personally tried and recommended here.Share This Post: